The-OpenROAD-Project/OpenROAD/src/upf/README.md

 ## Example scripts

-Example script demonstrating how to run UPF related commands can be found here:
+Example script demonstrating how to run `upf` related commands can be found here:

 ```tcl
 ./test/upf_test.tcl